< Back to R&D Portfolio

 Relevant DisciplinesPermalink

-Disciplines that were relevant for this project included assistive technologies (AT), product design, occupational therapy, IxD (interaction design), UX (user experience).
+Disciplines that were relevant for this project include: Universal Design (UD) framework, assistive technologies (AT), product design, occupational therapy, IxD (interaction design), UX (user experience).

 L. Aflatoony, S. Kolarić: One Size Doesn’t Fit All: On the Adaptable Universal Design of Assistive Technologies, full paper, Proceedings of the Design Society, DESIGN Conference, Cambridge University Press (2022). https://doi.org/10.1017/pds.2022.123